armikhalev/skarbnik/README.md

 # Skarbnik
 ## How does this app work?
 - User finds payments using search tool and marks them either `recurring` or `big`.
-- `big` transactions defined by user, calculation to detect date when amount is paid-off or how much is still owed would be determined by equality to the credit balance at the time of transaction.
+- `big` transactions defined by user, calculation to detect date when amount is paid-off or how much is still owed would be determined by subtraction of the amounts paid-off.
+If there are several `big` purchases Skarbnik will add them all and subtract the paid-off amount, the result would be balance owed for the LATEST `big` purchase, since the older ones would be paid-off by definition, cause first are paid-off the oldest debts.
-- E.g.: I bought a chain saw for $500 using Discover credit card on March 10.
-At the moment of purchase I had $100 of debt on credit card.
-I marked my chain saw purchase as `big` transaction.
-You bought other things for $200 before paying-off your debt.
-So, you have to pay $800 ($100+$500+$200) to pay-off your credit card balance.
-On March 20 I paid $300 to Discover, I still owe $500, so Skarbnik would say that I started to pay-off for the chain saw, and already paid $100!
-If it is still not clear why: `$800(bal) - $300(paid-off) - $500(ch.saw) + $100(initial)`.

 ### MAYBE?
 - Algorithm looks for payments that are similar by amount and category, then labels them as `recurring`